danielbodnar/awesome-stars/README.md

 ## server

+- [atomicdata-dev/atomic-server](https://github.com/atomicdata-dev/atomic-server) - Create, share, fetch and model Atomic Data!
+This project consists of a graph database + server, a CLI and a rust library.
 - [smithy-lang/awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
 - [chanify/chanify](https://github.com/chanify/chanify) - Chanify is a safe and simple notification tools.
 This repository is command line tools for Chanify.
 - [adnanh/webhook](https://github.com/adnanh/webhook) - webhook is a lightweight incoming webhook server to run shell commands